-On February 23, 2009, the Company adopted a restricted stock plan that reserved 400,000 shares of common stock for issuance.
-Grants of restricted stock are grants of shares of the Company's common stock subject to transfer restrictions, which vest in accordance with the terms and conditions established by the Compensation Committee.
+Grants of restricted stock may be comprised of shares of the Company's common stock subject to transfer restrictions, which vest in accordance with the terms and conditions established by the Compensation Committee.
 The Compensation Committee may set vesting requirements based on the achievement of specific performance goals or the passage of time.
-After November 24, 2015, the Company is no longer granting awards from this plan.

 Restricted shares are subject to forfeiture if employment or service terminates prior to the vesting date or if any applicable performance goals are not met.
-The Company will assess, on an ongoing basis, the probability of whether the performance criteria will be achieved.
+The Company will assess, on an ongoing basis, the probability of whether relevant performance criteria will be achieved.
 The Company will recognize compensation expense over the performance period if it is deemed probable that the goals will be achieved.
-The fair value of the Company's restricted stock is determined based upon the closing price of the Company's common stock on the grant date.
+The fair value of the Company's restricted stock is determined based upon the fair value of the Company's common stock on the grant date, which is determined based upon the closing price of the Company's common stock on the trading date immediately preceding the grant date.
 The plan provides for the adjustment of the number of shares covered by an outstanding grant and the maximum number of shares for which restricted stock may be granted in the event of a stock split, extraordinary dividend or distribution or similar recapitalization event.

-On November 24, 2015, the Company granted 54,210 shares of restricted stock to certain key employees and non-employee directors.
-The time-based shares of restricted stock granted to employees will vest on the third anniversary of their grant date if the recipient is still an employee of the Company on such date.
-The performance-based shares will vest in equal installments on the first, second and third anniversaries of their grant date provided that (a) the recipient is still an employee of the Company on such date and (b) the Company has met annual net income performance goals set by the Company's Compensation Committee, provided that, if the Company has exceeded a total net income performance goal for the three year period, restricted shares that did not vest due to the Company's failure to meet the annual net income performance goals will vest at the end of such three year period.
-The shares of restricted stock granted to non-employee directors will vest on the earlier of (a) the first anniversary of the date of grant or (b) the failure of such non-employee director to be re-elected at an annual meeting of the stockholders of the Company as a result of such non-employee director being excluded from the nominations for any reason other than cause.
-The fair value of the grants was \$37.75 per share, the closing price of the Company's common stock on the trading day immediately preceding the day of the applicable grant.
+The shares of time-based restricted stock granted to employees will vest on the third anniversary of their grant date if the recipient is still an employee of the Company on such date.
+The shares of restricted stock granted to non- employee directors will vest on the earlier of (a) the first anniversary of the date of grant or (b) the failure of such non- employee director to be re-elected at an annual meeting of the stockholders of the Company as a result of such non- employee director being excluded from the nominations for any reason other than cause.

-The following table summarizes the activity under the restricted stock plan for the year ended September 30, 2016:
+The following table summarizes the activity under the 2009 restricted stock plan and the 2016 Incentive Compensation Plan with respect to restricted stock for the year ended September 30, 2017:

-Number of Shares Ave Veighted erage Fair Value At rant Date
+Number of Ave eighted erage Fair alue At

-Unvested at September 30, 2015 111,450 \$ 49.07

-Granted 54,210 \$ 37.75

-Forfeited / Canceled (11,400) \$ 48.05

-Vested (33,250) \$ 47.56
+Shares Gr ant Date

 Unvested at September 30, 2016 121,010 \$ 44.51

+Granted 37,275 \$ 40.86

+Forfeited / Canceled (12,650) \$ 52.32

+Vested (38,425) \$ 47.20

+Unvested at September 30, 2017 107,210 \$ 41.36

-Expected to vest 94,660 \$ 43.12
+Expected to vest 80,293 \$ 40.98

-Compensation expense related to restricted stock for the years ended September 30, 2014, 2015 and 2016 was \$1,295, \$1,650, and \$1,466, respectively.
-The remaining unrecognized compensation expense at September 30, 2016 was \$1,584, to be recognized over a weighted average period of 0.68 years.
-During fiscal 2016, the Company repurchased 7,661 shares of stock from employees at an average purchase price of \$37.72 to satisfy required withholding taxes upon vesting of restricted stock-based compensation.
+Compensation expense related to restricted stock for the years ended September 30, 2015, 2016 and 2017 was \$1,650, \$1,466, and \$1,340, respectively.
+The remaining unrecognized compensation expense related to restricted stock at September 30, 2017 was \$1,266, to be recognized over a weighted average period of 0.62 years.
+During fiscal 2017, the

+Company repurchased 6,017 shares of stock from employees at an average purchase price of \$44.15 to satisfy required withholding taxes upon vesting of restricted stock-based compensation.